Osmagtor/AppSwitcher/README.md

 ![App Switcher Icon](https://github.com/Osmagtor/AppSwitcher/blob/main/Icon.ico)

 ## How to Install
-Download "App Switcher.exe", double-click it and that's it!
+Download the "App Switcher.exe" executable from the latest release, double-click it and that's it!
 Next time you boot up into Windows you should be able to delete the "App Switcher.exe" file that you downloaded.
 App Switcher automatically creates a folder called "App Switcher" in "C:\Users\Your Username\Documents\" where the main executable is stored along with some other necessary files.
 A shortcut to the main executable file is also automatically created in the Startup folder so App Switcher is ready every time you start your computer.

 ## How to Uninstall
 To uninstall App Switcher, go to the system tray and right click on App Switcher's icon.
 Then click on "Uninstall".
 A pop-up window will appear to ask for confirmation.
 Once App Switcher is uninstalled, please check "C:\Users\Your Username\Documents\" for residual files.